Professional Services Contractual Agreements (PSCAs)

 - Total payments to a contractor for services provided to any one University department under PSCAs may not exceed $50,000 in a fiscal year, or per project, unless subject to competitive bidding or review and approval by the Procurement Services Department.

-- PSCAs are not required for speakers, unless the speaker represents a conflict of interest.
+- PSCAs are not required for speakers.
 Training sessions would not fall under PSCA's but a contractual agreement or quote should be used as documentation with the PO.
 Individuals teaching a non-credit or for credit class by definition represent an employer/employee relationship and compensation should be sought through Payroll.

-- PSAs are not required for entertainers unless the entertainer represents a conflict of interest.
+- PSAs are not required for entertainers.
 Entertainers often have their own agreement forms.
 Departments are reminded not to sign vendor agreements.
 Procurement Services will assist departments by reviewing and signing all such agreements prior to the event.

 - Professional services associated with contracts and grants are no longer being handled by the Office of Sponsored Programs Administration (OSPA) and are now being handled by the Procurement Services department.
 OSPA will continue to handle all subrecipient awards with federally funded contracts and grants.